dylancolwill/misp-taxii/docs/conversion.md

 MISP uses tag identification through incremental numerical values and string names.
 TAXII requires collections to have a version 4 UUID, we have chosen to use tag names as the seed for this conversion.

-MISP tag names are put through `functions/conversion.str_to_uuid()`, which is assigned to the corresponding TAXII Collection using this UUID.
+MISP tag names are put through `functions/conversion.str_to_uuid()`, to generate a UUID, used to identify the corresponding TAXII Collection.
 Returned in string format.

 UUID version 4 does not take an input field, this function utlises version 5 for deterministic mapping.
 Since a database is not used in this project, a seed is required to ensure consistency.